mirandamots/idle-idol-react/README.md

 module, make sure to use `npm install --save-dev module` to do it so it'll be added to the build json.
 (Also, you'll need to run `npm start` again to rebuild.)

+Branching would be a cool thing to do.
+I'll see about setting up a develop branch and doing all my features in branches.
+Ideally, this will be the last commit straight to master.

+## okay anyway here's the rest of it

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).